lorewalker-chen/python-learn/README.txt

-﻿These codes are based on the book
+﻿These codes are based on the book:

 Python Crash Course: A Hands-On, Project-Based Introduction to Programming